The Apprenticeship Levy Explained - Frequently Asked Questions

 There will also be some available funding for providers where an apprentice requires additional learning support as a result of conditions such as dyslexia, learning difficulties or disabilities.
 This is a continuation of the current system.

-What if I am a levy payer and I use up all the funds in my account?
+What if I am an apprenticeship levy payer and I use up all the funds in my account?

 If you are a levy payer and you have used all the funds in your account and still need to pay a provider for apprenticeship training or wish to recruit additional apprentices, then you will move over to the government co-investment funding that will be available to all non-levy payers.